Kotak Mahindra Bank

 Kotak Mahindra Bank Limited is an Indian banking and financial services company headquartered in Mumbai.
 It offers banking products and financial services for corporate and retail customers in the areas of personal finance, investment banking, life insurance, and wealth management.
-It is India's third largest private sector bank by market capitalisation after HDFC Bank and ICICI Bank. the bank has 1600 branches and 2519 ATMs.
+As of December 2023, the bank has 1,869 branches and 3,239 ATMs, including branches in GIFT City and DIFC (Dubai).

 History

+1985–2002: Kotak Mahindra Finance

-In 1985, Uday Kotak founded Kotak Capital Management Finance as an investment and financial services company, with a loan of ₹30 lakh from family and friends.
-In 1986, Anand Mahindra and his father Harish Mahindra invested ₹1 lakh in the company and it was subsequently renamed as Kotak Mahindra Finance.
+In 1985, Uday Kotak founded Kotak Capital Management Finance Limited as a financial services company with a loan of ₹30 lakh from family and friends.
+In 1986, Anand Mahindra and his father Harish Mahindra invested ₹1 lakh in the company which was subsequently renamed Kotak Mahindra Finance.
 The company was initially engaged in bill discounting, along with lease and hire purchase activities.

-In the early 1990s, the company started car financing and investment banking services, and expanded its operations overseas.
+In the early 1990s, the company started offering car financing and investment banking services and expanded its operations overseas.
 In 1996, car financing company Kotak Mahindra Primus was incorporated as a 60:40 joint venture between Kotak Mahindra Finance and Ford Credit International.
 In the same year, Kotak Mahindra Finance hived off its investment banking division into a new company, Kotak Mahindra Capital, started in partnership with Goldman Sachs.

 In 1998, Kotak Mahindra Finance started its mutual fund arm called Kotak Mahindra AMC.
 In 2001, OM Kotak Mahindra Life Insurance was established as a 74:26 joint venture between Kotak Mahindra Finance and Old Mutual.